bekk/bekk-christmas/post/react/🎶on-the-third-day-of-christmas-a-developer-sent-to-me-3-react-security-tips.md

 This might seem to be an obvious one, but is still an important reminder.

-In Whitehat security's annual security report, they found that in one year there has been a 50% increase in vulnerabilities due to unpatched libraries.
+In \[Whitehat security's annual security report](https://info.whitehatsec.com/Content-2019-StatsReport_LP.html?utm_source=website&utm_medium=0819-Website-WhiteHat2019StatisticsReport), they found that in one year there has been a 50% increase in vulnerabilities due to unpatched libraries.
 We use third-party libraries more and more, but it can be hard to be sure if the library has security vulnerabilities or not.
-In fact, another finding states that as much as 1/3 of all application security vulnerabilities are inherited rather than written in the application.
+In fact, another finding states that as much as 1/3 of all security vulnerabilities are inherited rather than written in the application.
 Although Reacts developer team strive for security, errors can and will be made.
 Keep your framework updated as well as other third-party libraries you may use.
 Another tip for keeping the framework secure and your team updated on known vulnerabilities in your libraries is to use githubs dependabot on your repository.
-To read more about that check out the blogpost from the 2nd of December.
+To read more about that check out the blogpost from the \[2nd of December in security.christmas](https://security.christmas/2020/2).

 I will leave you with this: Never trust data from an external source.
 It does not matter if it is from a user, an API or the address bar in the browser.
 Handle this data as malicious and take security measures based on where this data is embedded in your code.